yusufozgur/Modelling-Erythrocyte-Central-Metabolism/main.typ

   )
 ]

-As for the experimental data, steady state concentrations of G6P(0.038mM), F6P(0.016mM), F1,6BP(0.0076mM), DHAP(0.14mM), GA3P(0.0067mM), 1,3PG(0.004mM), 3PG(0.045mM), 2PG(0.014mM), PEP(0.017mM), Pyruvate(0.077mM), ADP(0.27mM), ATP(1.5mM) and steady state flux for hexokinase (0.000311mM/s) were obtained from #cite(<Joshi1990>, form: "prose").
-Additionally, Glucose concentration(5mM) were added to the experimental variables as it was the expected steady state intracellular concentration in an erythrocyte @LoyolaLeyva2022.

-#figure(
-  formulas_table,
-  caption: [
-    Biochemical reaction velocity formulas used in our model.
-  ],
-  placement: top,
-  scope: "parent",
-) <formulas>

 = Results
-+ [x] Mention this model is the simple model in a diverse array of models created
-+ [x] reactions table
-+ [x] parameters table, with citations
-+ [x] say steady state is achieved with parameter estimation
-+ [x at mat methods] mention experimental value glc 5 mM is added artificially

 An array of different models with differing complexity were created in our erythrocyte modelling group.
 I will be reporting the creation and findings of the most basic model in here.
-The reactions of our model are reported in @reactions.

 == Model building

 This model includes the GLUT1 facilitative diffusion transporter, reactions of glycolysis, and energy expenditure function and a pyruvate outflux function.
 It does not take rapaport luebering shunt or lactate dehydrogenase into account.
 The reactions of our model are detailed in @reactions.
 The reaction parameters found on the literature are reported in @parameters.
 Other reaction parameters were estimated in @parameter_estimation.
-The species starting concentrations were specified as ATP 1.6 mM @Pospieszna2021, ADP 0.2 mM @Pospieszna2021, and Glu 5mM @LoyolaLeyva2022.
+The species starting concentrations were specified as 1.6 mM for ATP @Pospieszna2021, 0.2 mM for ADP @Pospieszna2021, and 5mM for Glucose @LoyolaLeyva2022.
 All other species' starting concentrations were set to 0mM.

-#figure(
-  reactions_table,
-  caption: figure.caption(position: top)[
-    Reactions that are defined in our model.
-  ],
-  scope: "parent",
-  placement: top,
-) <reactions>

-#page()[
-  #figure(
-    parameters_table,
-    caption: figure.caption(position: top)[
-      Reaction parameters found in the literature.
-    ],
-    placement: top,
-    scope: "parent",
-  ) <parameters>
-]

 == Parameter estimation <parameter_estimation>